processing/p5.js-sound/README.md

 - **p5.SoundRecorder** [ [source](https://github.com/therewasaguy/p5.sound/blob/master/src/soundrecorder.js) ]: record sound for playback / save the .wav
 - **Metronome / Sequencing** [ [source](https://github.com/therewasaguy/p5.sound/blob/master/src/looper.js) ]: Sequencing patterns / phrases with loopable p5.Part and p5.Score is currently in development.

 Examples
 ========
-Check out **[p5js.org/learn](http://p5js.org/learn/)**: sound examples with code that you can edit in the browser.
+Check out **[p5js.org/learn](http://p5js.org/learn/)**!
+All the examples have code that you can edit in the browser.

 More examples can be found in the [examples](https://github.com/therewasaguy/p5.sound/tree/master/examples) folder and they are online [here](http://jasonsigal.cc/p5sound/examples)

 Latest Version
 ========